skosch/YinYangFit/docs/source/index.markdown

 II](https://dx.doi.org/10.1037%2Fa0029334)).{/mn} <img
 src="img/gestalt_laws.png" alt="Illustration of gestalt laws" />

-Finally, legibility.
+### Legibility
 Children first learn to recognize individual letters as physical objects, then learn to associate these objects with sounds, then learn to reproduce the sounds letter by letter, and finally become skilled readers by developing neurons that detect, as a shortcut, combinations of letters directly.